NekoOfficial/Neko/README.md

 The database system of this bot was inspired from ravener/miyako, which I felt impressive and clean to use since it is more convenient to update stuff using `mongodb` rather than just using `mongoose`, it sucks.
 I had nightmares using it.

 There's no documentation or whatsoever currently on how to use the commands and stuff but that's for the future.
-For now I'll let slash commands' description to do its job: to guide people through the commands instead of me making a pointless documentation for it.
+For now I'll let slash commands' description do its job: to guide people through the commands instead of me making a pointless documentation for it.

 ---